CarsonScott/NetLib/README.md

+# NetLib
-# NetLib: a lightweight library for building networks in python
+## A lightweight library for building networks in python